AmudhanManimaran/Cognizant_Assesments/Week-6/GIT/Hands On 1 - Git-Configuration/README.md

-# Git Hands-On 1: Git Configuration & Basic Workflow
+# Git Hands-on 1: Git Configuration & Basic Workflow

 This exercise was completed using **GitLab** as specified in the lab manual.
 The repository named `GitDemo` was created under my GitLab account.